cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/insights/advanced/analyst/publish-reports.md

 Once these details have been filled out, select **Publish** to publish your report.

 Upon publishing, the card is available immediately on recipients’ Viva Insights app homepage.
-A Teams notification is sent to recipients during their working hours displaying the card , if the recipient hasn’t seen the card already.
+A Teams notification is sent to recipients during their working hours displaying the card, if the recipient hasn’t seen the card already.
 Recipients can only receive up to one Teams notification a day, so if you publish multiple reports, notifications might be suppressed.
 If recipients haven’t accessed the card after some time, they’ll receive a reminder notification.

 Finishing our example: